spaceninja/dnd-adventures/src/adventures/history-channel/appendix-magic-items.md

 _Armor, uncommon_

-The different factions wear different types of Armor. [**Security Guards**](../appendix-npcs/#security-guard) wear Security Armor, which is high quality anti-riot gear.
-The other factions wear Improvised Armor, which is cobbled together from found items and 3D printed parts.
+The different factions wear different types of Armor. [**Security Guards**](../appendix-npcs/#security-guard) wear Security Armor, which is high-quality anti-riot gear.
+The other factions wear Improvised Armor, which is cobbled together from found items and 3D-printed parts.

 | Name                   | Type   | AC                        | Strength | Stealth | Weight |
 | ---------------------- | ------ | ------------------------- | -------- | ------- | ------ |
 | **_Improvised Armor_** | Medium | 13 + Dex modifier (max 2) | --       | --      | 8 lb.  |
 | **_Security Armor_**   | Medium | 14 + Dex modifier (max 2) | --       | --      | 10 lb. |

-**_Improvised Armor._** This armor has been hastily cobbled together from common station items and 3D printed components.
+**_Improvised Armor._** This armor has been hastily cobbled together from common station items and 3D-printed components.

-**_Security Armor._** This armor is made from a reflective black material designed to protect against laser weapons, and includes a helmet with an anonymizing face mask.
+**_Security Armor._** This armor is made from a reflective black material designed to protect against laser weapons and includes a helmet with an anonymizing face mask.
 While wearing this armor, you have resistance to radiant damage and advantage on Charisma (Deception) checks.

 ### [**_Healing Pack_**](#healing-pack)